First you need to setup a Linqer Connection.

 As soon as you setup a Linqer Connection you can convert SQL to LINQ.

-You can have more than one Linqer Connection and pick the active one from the Connection list on the main toolbar.
+You can have more than one Linqer connection and pick the active one from the connection list on the main toolbar.

-Click F5 or use convert button
+Click F5 or use convert this button to produce a LINQ statement.

-Click F7 or use Run button
+Click F7 or use Run button to compile and execute LINQ statement.

 The query result appears on the bottom section of the screen.